ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ```
 {: screen}

-### ibmcloud whcs acd flow-delete (Delete a persisted flow)
+### ibmcloud whcs acd flow-delete
 {: #whcs-cli-flow-delete-command}

-Using the specified flow ID, deletes the flow from the list of persisted flows.
+Delete a persisted flow.
+Using the specified flow ID, delete the flow from the list of persisted flows.

 ```sh
 ibmcloud whcs acd flow-delete --id ID